All posts

 A shipment-first weekly activity digest built on DeployIt reads merged pull requests, tags releases, and assembles a read-only repo digest that answers: What shipped?
 What’s risky next?
 Who’s accountable?

-“Shipments are the only ground truth customers can click.” — our recurring reminder to founders during weekly reviews
+::quote “Shipments are the only ground truth customers can click.” — our recurring reminder to founders during weekly reviews ::

 What a deployment-first COO view contains